ubikasec/ubika-waap-extra/use-cases/SSL and Confidentiality/Installing X509 certificates on clients and CA on the WAF/README.md

 Issuer: root CA
 --------- END CERTIFICATE ---------

-In the above example, the root CA signed the *Intermediate 2* authority which signed the *Intermediate 1* authority.
-A valid client certificate would be signed by *Intermediate 1* authority to be accepted by this chain file.
+In the above example, the *root CA* signed the *Intermediate CA* authority which signed the *Signing CA* authority.
+A valid client certificate would be signed by *Signing CA* authority to be accepted by this chain file.

 ### Distinct CA files
 When uploading different CA files, the order is not important.
 All the uploaded CA files are stored in a directory and the verification of the client certificate is done by checking all the CA until a valid order is found.
 If one CA file is missing (intermediate or root), the client certificate validation fails and the user is rejected.